clover/codelab-remote-pay-cloud/README.md

 + </div>
 ```

-Next, we'll need to implement the `CloverConnectorListener#onVerifySignatureRequest` callback that gets invoked at this stage of the transaction lifecycle.
-In that method, we'll render the signature on the `canvas` element we just created, and then provide the merchant with the option of either approving or rejecting the signature.
+Next, implement the `CloverConnectorListener#onVerifySignatureRequest` callback that gets invoked at this stage of the transaction lifecycle.
+In that method, render the signature on the `canvas` element, and then provide the merchant with the option of either approving or rejecting the signature.

-First, we'll draw the signature.
-In `index.js`:
+In `index.js`, add the following code:

 ```diff
 CloverConnectorListener.prototype.onDeviceDisconnected = function() {